FMRtyu/IKEALIKEAPP/README.md

-# SIA-Security-AR
+# APPLikeIKEA
-SIA Security AR for training the SIA securities.<br />
+App Like IKEA with AR using unity.<br />
 Unity version : 2022.3.13f1

 Assets included in the project :